DeFoG: Discrete Flow Matching for Graph Generation: Additional Results

 \section{Additional Results}

-In this section, we present additional experimental results.
-We begin with the complete tables showcasing results for synthetic datasets in \Cref{app:additional_results_synthetic}.
-Next, \Cref{app:additional_molecular_results} focuses on molecular generation tasks, including results for the QM9 dataset and the full tables for MOSES and Guacamol.
+First, we discuss conditional generation for real-world digital pathology graph generation.
+Next, we provide comprehensive tables detailing results on synthetic datasets in \Cref{app:additional_results_synthetic}.
+Then, \Cref{app:additional_molecular_results} focuses on molecular generation tasks, including results for the QM9 dataset and the full tables for MOSES and Guacamol.
 Finally, in \Cref{app:efficiency_additional_features}, we analyze the time complexity of various additional features that enhance expressivity in graph diffusion models.